-The 2019 One Book, One University selection is Take This Man: A Memoir (Simon & Schuster, 2014) by Brando Skyhorse.
+The 2020 One Book, One University selection is Good Talk: A Memoir in Conversation by Mira Jacob.

 Previous One Book, One University selections